-You can choose to cancel your supplemental dental coverage with Delta Dental during your Annual Enrollment Period.
+You can choose to cancel your supplemental dental coverage with Delta Dental at any time.
 You must send your cancellation request in writing to Sharp Health Plan.

 If you disenroll from supplemental dental coverage by Delta Dental you will not be able to reenroll into the supplemental dental benefit until the next Annual Enrollment Period.